yuvallevy135/AtBay/README.md

 notice:
-instead of minutes I used seconds - to make it easier. task that got an error will be task that will take more than 8 seconds to process (i used random for that). task will become be deleted from cache after 20 minutes and become "not found"
+instead of minutes I used seconds - to make it easier. task that got an error will be task that will take more than 8 seconds to process (i used random for that).
+I used dict as cache to save the unique_id with status and time when the task was saved in cache. task will become be deleted from cache after 20 minutes and become "not found".